Growth Mindset: 6 Keys To Unlock Your Potential

 Most of us like to bury our past failures and mistakes because we don't like to feel bad about ourselves.
 It's embarrassing and causes shame or regret.
 But use the growth mindset to reevaluate your past mistakes.
 What can you learn from them?
 What can you use for your growth?
 How can you apply what you've learned to future goals?

 When you feel depressed, rather than using the feelings as an excuse to do nothing or indulge in your unhappiness, work even harder.
-Push yourself to do something useful.
+Push yourself to do a useful activity.
 Think about effort as a positive, constructive force rather than something that further drags you down.

-If you want to learn more about Dr. Carol Dweck, you can connect with her on her site, Mindset or join us for The Sticky Habits Course where I'll be speaking with her personally in a fascinating interview about the growth mindset and habit creation.
+If you want to learn more about Dr. Carol Dweck, you can connect with her on her site, Mindset.